hilaryparker/HeadNeck/doc/statworkflow.md

 5. Calculate the percent accuracy of the predicted HPV statuses.
 6. Repeat steps 1-5 100 times.

 I chose to compare the performance of these predictors against two different null hypotheses.
 The first is the case that I do not use fSVA to correct the test set -- that is, the case where I remove step 3 from the process.
 The second is the case where I use neither fSVA nor batch correction on the training set -- that is, the case where I remove both steps 3 and 1 from the process.
+In order to make the most valid comparisons, for each iteration you should perform all three scenarios on the same training and testing sets.
+This way, you have "paired" data and can compare the results of each iteration directly.

 In order to clarify the differences between the three steps that I performed, below are three figures showing the expression level boxplots for each of the conditions.
 These are the boxplots for just one iteration of the code (the first one).
 The code for this can be found in the `test` directory.